Dealing With Anger Outbursts and Parkinson’s | MyParkinsonsTeam

 “My mom is more confused and very irritable as well.
 She says things that she would never have said before,” a member said.

-The emotional toll of a Parkinson’s diagnosis and the limitations caused by the condition can lead to feelings of frustration, shame, or fear — resulting in mood changes like anger and irritability.
+The emotional toll of a Parkinson’s diagnosis and dealing with motor and nonmotor symptoms can lead to feelings of frustration, shame, or fear.
+These challenging emotions can then lead to mood changes like anger and irritability.

-However, Parkinson’s is also considered a neuropsychiatric condition because the disease itself can cause mood disorders.
-Parkinson’s causes a decrease in dopamine, a neurotransmitter that affects both movement and mood.
-Low dopamine neuron levels are associated with an increase in depression and anxiety among people with Parkinson’s.
-The disease also causes abnormalities with a protein in the brain called alpha-synuclein.
-This protein is associated with behavioral disturbances and cognitive impairment in people with Parkinson’s.
+However, Parkinson’s disease itself can cause mood disorders.
+Parkinson’s causes a decrease in dopamine, a chemical messenger that affects both movement and mood.
+Low dopamine levels are linked to an increase in depression and anxiety in people with Parkinson’s.
+The disease also causes changes to a protein in the brain called alpha-synuclein.
+This protein is linked to behavioral changes and cognitive impairment in people with Parkinson’s.
+Cognitive impairment can lead to feelings of confusion, insecurity, and anger.

-Behavioral and mood disorders may be treated with antidepressants, selective serotonin reuptake inhibitors, or antipsychotic medications like clozapine, along with mental health counseling.
+Behavioral and mood disorders may be treated with antidepressants, selective serotonin reuptake inhibitors (SSRIs), or antipsychotic medications like clozapine, along with mental health counseling.

 Managing Anger and Irritability in Parkinson’s as a Caregiver

-Informal caregivers — particularly family members — often play a significant role in helping and caring for loved ones with Parkinson’s.
-Research has shown that caregivers are especially affected by caring for someone dealing with cognitive and mental dysfunctions from Parkinson’s.
-These caregivers report higher caregiver burden and lower overall well-being and quality of life than caregivers of people with PD without significant cognitive impairment.
-Many caretakers of people with Parkinson’s experience anxiety and depression.
+Informal caregivers — particularly family members — often play an important role in helping and caring for loved ones with Parkinson’s.
+Research has shown that caring for someone dealing with cognitive and mental dysfunctions from Parkinson’s is especially hard.
+These caregivers experience more burden and a lower sense of well-being and quality of life than caregivers of people with Parkinson’s who don’t have significant cognitive decline.
+Many caregivers of people with Parkinson’s experience anxiety and depression.

 The stress of caregiving is a common topic of conversation on MyParkinsonsTeam.
 One member wrote, “My wife has Parkinson’s.
 It is hard to deal with all her ups and downs.
 We are both exhausted.”

 It’s important to remember that anger and irritability in people with Parkinson’s is often a part of the disease.
-It is not your fault.
+It’s not your fault.

-Delusions, in particular, can be difficult to manage.
-A delusion is when someone has a strong, irrational belief about something that isn’t true.
-Hallucinations, on the other hand, are when someone perceives something that isn’t there.
-Hallucinations can involve sight, sound, smells, or other sensations.
-It’s essential for caregivers to plan ahead for disease progression — including behavioral changes.
+Dealing with delusions, in particular, can be challenging.
+A delusion is when someone has a strong belief about something that isn’t true.
+Hallucinations, on the other hand, are when someone senses something that isn’t there.
+Hallucinations can involve sight, sound, smells, touch, or other sensations.
+It’s very important for care partners to plan ahead for disease progression — including behavioral changes.

 “My husband has PD dementia.
 He suffers from delusions and some paranoia.
 The past week or so has been difficult.
 He believes the delusion so strongly that it keeps him stressed.
 At times he won’t eat, and he is having trouble sleeping,” wrote a member.